eclipse-tractusx/managed-simple-data-exchanger-frontend/docs/user-guide/README.md

 <img src="images/sde-consume-data-page.png" height="60%" width="90%" />

 After clicking on the "Consume Data" link in the sidebar navigation menu, user will be redirected to this Consumer view page.
 On this page, we need to enter the URL of provider connector for which we need to search the already uploaded data or contract offers from provider view.
-After entering the provider URL, we need to click on "QUERY" button to search or fetch the list of contract offers catalogs.
+After entering the provider URL, we need to click on "Search" button to search or fetch the list of contract offers catalogs.
 After the successful query operation, the below table will populate list of Contract offers.
 The table will show the basic meta data of the offers and include the below columns,

 - Title (This is title of the data offer or name of the submodel);
 - Asset ID (ID of the Asset);
 - Created On (Created Date of the offer);
-- Publisher (Name of the provider or publisher organization);
-- Access Type (RESTRICTED or UNRESTRICTED);
-- BPN (Business Partner Number of the company which has access to the data offer);
 - Description (Description of the data offer);

-The table provides rich rest of convinient features like Filter by, Sorting, Global search, Pagination, Export.
+The table provides convinient features like Filter by, Sorting, Global search, Pagination, Export.

 <img src="images/offer-details-view-subscribe.png" height="40%" width="40%" />